This post tries to unearth the historical and architectural secrets behind the imposing Gwalior Fort.

 Nearest Bus Station – Gwalior Bus Stand

 There are two entrance gates to the fort- Gwalior gate and Urwahi Gate.
 Gwalior gate is located in the busy market area of Gwalior and requires the uphill climb (1 km) to reach the fort.

-All days of the week 8:00 am to 6:00 pm.
+Gwalior Fort is open all days of the week from 8:00 am to 6:00 pm.
 Gujari Mahal remains closed on Monday.

 Duration of Visit / Time Required